 10. Take a walk around the Pentlands near Balerno

 While Flotterstone and Swanston continue to be great options for hiking around the Pentlands, trails around Balerno can sometimes be overlooked for those who don’t lie in the area.
 Balerno boasts many stunning reservoirs and circular trails, from very short to longer.
 For those who don’t drive, take the number 10 bus until the last stop and walk towards Torduff Reservoir following Torduff road.
 The trail leads hikers around the reservoir and makes for a shot, easy walk.
 Another easy circular trail is around the Harlaw Reservoir.
 The walk takes around one hour and a half and is 5.5km: a flat, but stunning walk perfect for dog owners.
 And if you fancy a longer day, just combine the two walks!

-The one and only Scottish International Storytelling Festival (SISF) is coming back to Edinburgh this October with the brand new theme Keep It Lit, bringing the art of telling stories to one place.
+The one and only Scottish International Storytelling Festival (SISF) is coming back to Edinburgh this October with the brand new theme Right To Be Human, bringing the art of telling stories to one place.
 With over 240 events overall and 145 free events, the festival is bringing back the stories forgotten, with the hopes to help ease the difficult year.
-SISF will be opening its doors on October 14 and last until Halloween, October 31.
+SISF will be opening its doors on October 13 and last until Halloween, October 29.
 The events will transport festival-goers to a myriad of worlds, cultures and countries, showcasing the true power of storytelling.